Sharni Layton reflects on

 Layton first represented the Australian Diamonds at the Netball World Cup in Singapore back in 2011.
 On that day she said that she "felt like a rock star" on court and was hugely inspired by the whole experience.

 Here in Liverpool, Australia have been efficiently going about their business.
-Four victories over Northern Ireland, Zimbabwe, Sri Lanka and Barbados has seen them score an average of 87 goals, well 87.75 to be precise.
+Five victories over Northern Ireland, Zimbabwe, Sri Lanka, Barbados and Malawi has seen them score an average of 85 goals.

 The squad selected by Lisa Alexander isn't as experienced as ones that have competed at, and won, prior World Cup competitions.
 However, Layton is very much enjoying their work.